- Mental models (how to decide) are necessary for effective Cyber Security (not just what to buy or how to implement).

 Know your enemies

-Keeping up with system patches (needs to be done by simply not enough because it is not just exploitable bugs that are useful for attackers, abusing system features is a prevalent tactic to evade controls & detection)
+Keeping up with system patches (needs to be done, but not enough because abusing system features is also a prevalent tactic to evade controls & detection)

 Subscribe to Threat “Intel” stories (there are better ways to spend your budget)

 Executing Attack Surface & Vulnerability Management plans that make sense for your use-cases, networks & budget

 - Execute Objectives (that impact Safety of Cyber-Physical Systems; Confidentiality, Integrity & Availability of Information-Systems)

 Attackers tend to RINSE (mnemonic) & repeat around the necessary & sufficient attack conditions.